F3rren/ChatMITM/README.md

 - The MITM can be extended to modify, log, or block messages.
 - This project is for educational use only.

-## Authors
+## License
-- F3rren - Samuele Alessandro Di Silvestri
+Copyright (c) 2025, Created by F3rren - Samuele Alessandro Di Silvestri

+This project is for educational purposes.
 ---

 Feel free to modify and experiment with the code to better understand network security concepts!